CrypToolProject/CrypTool-2/CrypConsole/readme.md

 ciphertext=URYYB JBEYQ
 ```

-The cwm file we used in this example contained three components: (1) a TextInput component named "plaintext", connected to a (2) Caesar component, connected to a (3) TextOutput component named "ciphertext".
+The cwm file we used in this example contained four components: (1) a TextInput component named "plaintext", connected to a (2) Caesar component, connected to a (3) TextOutput component named "ciphertext", and (4) a NumberInput component named "key".

 ### Some more options